ethereum-optimism/optimism/specs/proposals.md

 ## Proposing L2 Output Commitments

-The proposer's role is to construct and submit output commitments on a configurable interval to a contract on  , which it does by running the [L2 output submitter](../l2os/) service (AKA L2OSS).
+The proposer's role is to construct and submit output commitments on a configurable interval to a contract on , which it does by running the [L2 output submitter](../l2os/) (AKA L2OS).
 This service periodically queries the rollup node's [`optimism_outputAtBlock` rpc method](./rollup-node.md#l2-output-rpc-method) for the latest output root derived from the latest [finalized](rollup-node.md#finalization-guarantees) L1 block.
 The construction of this output root is described [below](#l2-output-commitment-construction).